Washi1337/AsmResolver/docs/guides/peimage/pe-building.md

 Many unmanaged or mixed-mode binaries that use an Import Address Table (IAT) or .NET's VTable Fixups directory, reference individual entries within these tables by hardcoded virtual addresses.
 Therefore, when modifying these tables, the original entries in these tables need to be trampolined such that code referencing the original tables remains functioning.

-By default, for performance and file-size reasons, the `UnmanagedPEFileBuilder` does not rebuild the IAT or VTable Fixups directories.
+By default, for performance and file-size reasons, the `UnmanagedPEFileBuilder` does not rebuild the IAT directory.
 AsmResolver can be instructed to rebuild and trampoline these tables by setting the appropriate flag:

 ```csharp